 “I really hate those salespeople,” Jay mutters, following me.

-Asides from the shoppers and movie-goers milling around, salespeople choke the narrow streets of Ximending, always ready to pounce.
-“Uniquely-designed’ pens are pressed into your hands, fliers trailing you even after you tell the salesperson you’re not interested in hiring a foreign caregiver.
-Beauty products, shampoo gel packets, lesson discounts, and the odd squirrel seller.
+Aside from the shoppers and movie-goers milling around, salespeople choke the narrow streets of Ximending, always ready to pounce.
+‘Uniquely-designed’ pens pressed into your hands.
+Fliers trailing you even though you’ve already said you don’t need a foreign caregiver.
+Beauty products, shampoo gel packets, lesson discounts, and even the odd squirrel seller.

 “Ni hao.
 Hi!”
 He pulls out a business card.
 “You have potential we’re looking for; I was wondering if you would consider working with us, Miss…?”

 His question hangs in the air until Jay snatches up the card.
 “Holistic Photography?”
 Jay says incredulously.
 “You want her to be a…model?”
-He lets out a sound between a cough and a donkey bray.
+He lets out a sound between a cough and a donkey bray Haha!